-The Group is exposed to exchange rate between US dollar and Canadian dollar, since EBRD convertible loan and gold purchase advance payments are denominated into US dollars.
-Accordingly, loss on foreign currency of \$1.123 million was recognised in FY19 (gain of \$2.046 million in FY18) for both EBRD convertible loan and gold purchase advance payments.
-Based on the sensitivity analyses disclosed in Note 16(b)(ii) of the consolidated financial statements, a 10% decrease/increase of the Canadian dollar would result in an increase/decrease of approximately \$2.010 million in the Group's loss for the year (\$2.627 million for FY18).
+Based on the sensitivity analyses, a 10% decrease/increase of the Canadian dollar would result in an increase/decrease of approximately \$2.297 million in the Group's loss for Q1-2020.
 The Group does not use derivative instruments or foreign exchange contracts to hedge against gains or losses arising from foreign exchange fluctuations.